gradle/gradle/design-docs/sharing-code-quality-config.md

   using `resources.archiveText()`.
 - Should there be a way to query the character encoding of the file returned by `TextResource#asFile`?
 (As long as we return the original file that the resource was created from (if any), we can't standardize on one particular encoding.)
+- Should we leverage the existing ReadableResource/ResourceException/MissingResourceException types?